derrickoswald/things/tutorials/Raspberry Pi Installation Instructions.md

 **password = secret**

-where the 8000 agrees with the httpod\_global\_handlers setting and the username and password will login administrative access to create new users.
+where the 8000 agrees with the httpd\_global\_handlers setting and the username and password will login administrative access to create new users.

 Restart couchdb: